intel/transfer-learning/notebooks/text_classification/tfhub_text_classification/README.md

 # Text Classifier fine tuning with TensorFlow

-This notebook demonstrates fine tuning using various [BERT](https://arxiv.org/abs/1810.04805) models from [TF Hub](https://tfhub.dev) using Intel® Optimization for TensorFlow for binary text classification.
+These notebooks demonstrate fine tuning using various [BERT](https://arxiv.org/abs/1810.04805) models from [TF Hub](https://tfhub.dev) using Intel® Optimization for TensorFlow for text classification.

 The notebook performs the following steps:
 1. Install dependencies and setup parameters